ColombiaMRP/What-variables-should-be-consider-for-an-online-loan-applicant-/README.md

       pipenv run pip freeze
       ```

-  4. Now you activate the VE and run python files for training and predicting:
+  4. Now you can activate the VE and run python files for training the model and using it for predicting:

      ```python
       pipenv shell
       python train.py
       python predict.py
       ```
-     Take into account thar, for testing our model and making predictions, we use an example of a consumer with these chracteristics:
+     Take into account that, for testing our model and making predictions, we use an example of a consumer with these chracteristics:

      ```python
      customer ={